 The financial dynamics of the travel industry are intricate at the best of times.
 Now that restrictions are beginning to ease it’s becoming clear that the pandemic has added an extra layer of ongoing complexity.
-In this post, we’ve identified four particular challenges, along with some potential solutions.

 1. Keeping on top of cash

 Cash has always been king, but post-pandemic it could become a despot.
 As borders and travel businesses open up the taps will turn on.
 Salaries, rent and a variety of operating costs will all come back on stream and need to be handled with care.